Texas Oilfield Accident Attorneys Can Fight for the Compensation You Deserve

 Common Oilfield Injuries

 The heavy machinery used for oil drilling and extraction is a major contributor to the dangers of oilfield jobs.
-Some work-related injuries or illnesses are minor, while others can result in life-changing damage to the victim.
+Some work-related injuries or illnesses are minor, while others can result in life-changing damage to the person involved.
 Listed below are some of the most common oilfield injuries:

 - Hearing loss